About the NGFP Young Voices award

-We know that many young people in the world today are doing great things to create a better future.
-If you are one of them, we would like to hear from you.
-You can tell us about your work and your ideas for the future by entering the NGFP–Young Voices competition.
-Your entry would be the start of a conversation so we can learn, listen, and support you as you start or continue your foresight journey.
+We know that very young people are doing great things to create a better future - and we would like to hear about them.
+We see this as the start of a conversation with them, so we can learn, listen, and support them as they start or continue their foresight journey.

 The qualities we are looking for are…